Skip to content

 Cropped hand handing a bowl of pumpkin soup over a wooden table

-Improving our offering for healthier and more sustainable diets
+Improving our offering for healthier diets

-Average read time: 4 minutes
+Average read time: 3 minutes

 We continue to improve the nutritional quality of our products to support the shift to better diets.